 St Andrew’s Church is a four storey building, constructed in the style of a Florentine palazzo, with the sanctuary on the ground floor.

-The first and second floors are vacant at the moment but can be let out as office space.
-Anyone interested in renting office space in the heart of Rome is kindly asked to contact the Session Clerk to arrange a site visit.
+The first and second floors, which require some restructuring, are vacant at the moment but can be let out for residential use or, by appointment, as office space.
+Anyone interested in renting these floors in the heart of Rome is kindly asked to contact the Session Clerk to arrange a site visit.

 A Rededication Service, conducted by the Very Rev Dr John Cairns, was held for our building on 20th April, 2008.